 If you must hire a babysitter, will the other parent have the option to fill in?
 What will you do if either of you has to move for work?
 Resolving issues before they become issues can help you avoid conflicts further down the line.

-When deciding on a custody or decision-making responsibility arrangement, make sure that you are creating a schedule that suits the realities of your situation.
+When deciding on a decision-making responsibility arrangement, make sure that you are creating a schedule that suits the realities of your situation.
 Things that you should take into consideration include:

 - your children’s ages and personalities,